Toy Soldiers: Cold War: Pre-release

 Toy Soldiers: Cold War made another showing at the 2011 E3 Convention to a positive reception.
 Along with its inclusion into the Xbox Live 2011 Summer of Arcade promotion, Toy Soldiers: Cold War playable demos were hosted on the show floor.
 For the event, Signal Studios developed and released a new trailer for the game while also being featured in the Summer of Arcade promotional video.
 Talking about the barrage types, Arthur Gies of IGN said, "the show-stealer was The Commando.
 The Commando is, simply put, John Rambo, a John Rambo that carries a machine gun in one hand and a bazooka in the other, a John Rambo who screams things like "You wanted a war!"

 Early reviews were generally positive ahead of release.
-Both IGN and GameSpot awarded the game 8.5/10, while Eurogamer gave a 7/10, citing that while it was a definite improvement over its predecessor, "it can't survive more than a few days of intense play".
+Eurogamer said that while it was a definite improvement over its predecessor, "it can't survive more than a few days of intense play".

 Post-release

-Toy Soldiers: Cold War released on Xbox Live on August 17, 2011, and was welcomed with high praise from critics and gamers alike, earning perfect scores from GamePro (5/5 "This fantastic sequel is everything one might want in a tower defense game, and then some.") and SFX-360 (10/10).
+Toy Soldiers: Cold War was released on Xbox Live on August 17, 2011, and received "favorable" reviews according to the review aggregation website Metacritic.

-The game also earned high marks from Joystiq (4/5), Giant Bomb (4/5), G4TV (4/5), GameZone (9/10), Destructoid (8.5/10 "a very well-rounded and big package of content that goes beyond what other games in this price-range tend to offer.")
-GameShark (A-), and Game Revolution (A- ".
-It's an extremely thrilling, rip-roaring game and extremely rewarding.").
+GamePro said, "If you buy just one tower defense game this year, well, knock yourself out.
+But if you want a really good action game with some tower defense, some great scoring challenges, some wonderful multiplayer support, some great graphics, and a wonderful sense of humor, you can't go wrong with Toy Soldiers: Cold War."
+Destructoid called it "a very well-rounded and big package of content that goes beyond what other games in this price-range tend to offer."
+GameRevolution said, "Even if you're not particularly a fan of tower defense games like me, simply controlling your units, getting combos, and using the special barrage weapons will win you over."

+411Mania gave it a score of nine out of ten, saying, "Overall, Toy Soldiers Cold War is definitely worth your time.
+From hilarious one liners, to great music reminiscent of the 80's, Signal Studios hit one out of the park here.
+I can honestly say this game is the most fun I've had with an XBLA title in quite some time.
+Easily the best of what I have played from Microsoft's Summer of Arcade."
+The Escapist gave it four stars out of five, saying, "The game hits on a lot of levels; it's challenging, full of charm, and genuinely fun.
+I just wish it wasn't over quite so soon."
+The Digital Fix gave it eight out of ten, saying, "Toy Soldiers Cold War is a definite improvement on its predecessor and good value for your points on XBLA and whatever minor issues it has along the way are very easily overlooked.
+Boasting unique gameplay, an excellent premise and one cracking sense of humour it is definitely one of the highlights of this year's Summer of Arcade on XBL.
+Recommended."